 In 2017, I completed a master’s degree in anthropology at the University of Toronto.
 My aim, through my research, was to theorize some of the ethical and methodological problems related to “doing” ethnography in a business context; you can read the results here.

 While I was in the master’s program at UofT, I co-founded the Ethnography Lab which promotes ethnographic research methods and practice in the university and outside academia.
 I continue to be involved with the lab’s events and website.

 My blog collects my writing on a variety of subjects — business, research, music, politics, etc. I understand that this may be unusual in the “professional” world — but I made the decision a long time ago to present myself as the multi-faceted person that I am.
 Please feel entirely free to ignore what you’re not interested in!

-I live in Toronto, Ontario, Canada with my partner Jennifer and her son Angus.
+I live in Guelph, Ontario, Canada with my partner Jennifer.

 My resumé/curriculum vitae is on LinkedIn.

 Last updated: July 2020